jorgeplatero/climate_report_airflow/README.md

 **Benefits:**

-* Efficiency: automation of repetitive data tasks.
+* Efficiency: automation of repetitive data tasks
-* Enhanced collaboration: insights and results can be easily shared with colleagues through an interactive report.
+* Enhanced collaboration: insights and results can be easily shared with colleagues through an interactive report

 ## Technologies